GSA/data-strategy/_posts/2019-07-02-call-for-federal-data-strategy-working-members.md

 4. **Other duties as assigned.**

 ### Timeline:
-* Application submission: July 1 – July 31, 2019; Applicants notified by August 31, 2019
+* Application submission: July 1 – August 9, 2019; Applicants notified by August 31, 2019
 * Orientation for team members by October 1, 2019